 Arabic as a second language

-Dubai College considers Arabic an important part of the curriculum.
-Taught by dedicated staff, standards of teaching are high and the language is quite popular among the students.
+Dubai College considers Arabic an important part of the curriculum and Arabic is part of the MFL department.
+Taught by dedicated staff, standards of teaching are high and the subject is quite popular amongst the students.
 In line with the new methods of teaching Modern Foreign Languages, our Arabic teachers continue to research and prepare new materials geared to the specific needs of the students.

-There are now 4 full time and two part-time members of the Arabic department.
-Arabic courses are taught in Modern Standard Arabic (MSA); this is simplified classical Arabic and is the language used in newspapers, radio and television.
+The Arabic department consists of 5 teachers.
+Arabic courses are taught in Modern Standard Arabic (MSA); this is simplified classical Arabic and it is the language used in newspapers, radio and television.

-The Arabic department, aim to instil the love for Arabic in our students and support and motivate them to enjoy learning this wonderful language.
-We try to build the students self-esteem and confidence regardless of ability while always endeavouring to keep the language interesting by creating a stimulating learning environment.
+The Arabic department, aim to instil the love for Arabic in DC students and support and motivate them to enjoy learning this wonderful language.
+We try to build the students’ self-esteem and confidence regardless of ability while always endeavouring to keep the language interesting by creating a stimulating learning environment.